Jm-Chxn/cmpt272ERproject/README.md

 # Or, build it with
 npm run build

-# and preview with
+# Or, preview it with
 npm run preview
 ```

 ## Important Notes
+ - Contribution percentages are stored in `contributions.txt`

- - For markers convenience, we have included a "Add Random" & "Remove Random" button to quickly test the functionality.
+ - For markers convenience, we have included a "Add Random" & "Remove Random" button to quickly test the functionality

  - The password to remove and mark emergencies is: `cmpt272`